SHSharkar/MCP-Mathematics/README.md

 MCP Mathematics includes a complete set of financial tools designed for professional use, education, and personal money management.
 The financial system supports advanced calculations including compound interest modeling, loan analysis, tax calculations, and business financial work.

-All financial functions use high precision to ensure accurate money calculations and support different compounding frequencies, payment schedules, and tax situations you'll find in real-world financial work.
+All financial functions use high precision to make sure you get accurate money calculations and support different compounding frequencies, payment schedules, and tax situations you'll find in real-world financial work.

 ### Core Financial Functions